+Every district building offers a wireless infrastructure to which students and staff connect.
+All students (and parents/guardians of students who are minors) are required to agree to a Student Technology Acceptable Use Agreement before accessing the district network or wifi.
 Information from the internet is filtered before it reaches the district or student wifi.
 Once the data is received by the district, it goes through a physical appliance that offers additional filtering.
 In essence, internet content and data is filtered twice before reaching any student device on district wifi.
 Although a full-proof filter doesn’t exist due to the exponential growth of the internet, the district will continue to upgrade filters and firewalls to offer as many protections as possible to ensure responsible use of the internet and wifi.

-Forest Hills approves all software through a formal approval process that ensures that software is appropriate for students, particular age groups, is consistent with the FHSD curriculum and meets accessibility standards.
-If a software does not meet accessibility standards, an equitable alternative will be provided.
+Forest Hills approves all software through a formal approval process that ensures that software is appropriate for students, particular age groups, and is consistent with the FHSD curriculum and meets accessibility standards.
+If a software does not meet accessibility standards, a comparable alternative will be provided.

 The district follows the following hardware model:

-- Preschool: one iPad for every five students
+Preschool: one iPad for every five students

 Kindergarten: one iPad for every four students

 Grade 1: one iPad for every student

-- Grades 2-6: one Chromebook for every student
+Grades 2-11: one Chromebook for every student